Brazil’s Bolsonaro names 4th health minister during pandemic

 Pazuello proved more compliant.
 Immediately after taking the job, his ministry backed use and distribution of the malaria pill.
 On several occasions, he said that his boss tells him what to do, and he obeys.

-“The conversation (with Queiroga) was excellent.
-I already knew him from a few years back.
-He has everything it takes to do nice work, continuing what Pazuello has done up until today,” Bolsonaro told supporters at the entrance of the presidential residence in Brasilia, adding there will be a transition period of up to two weeks with the outgoing and the incoming minister.
+Bolsonaro told supporters at the entrance of the presidential residence in Brasilia on Monday that there will be a transition period of up to two weeks with the outgoing and the incoming minister.

 “Pazuello’s work was well done in the management part.
 Now we are in a phase that is more aggressive in the fight against the virus,” Brazil’s president said.